abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 2 Register the test in the CMakeLists.txt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Registering the test in the ``CMakeLists.txt`` fulfills two functions: it integrates it in the ``CTest`` framework ROS 2 CMake-based packages rely on (and hence it will be called when running ``colcon test``), and it also allows to specify *how* the test is to be run - in this case, with a unique domain id to ensure test isolation.
+Registering the test in the ``CMakeLists.txt`` fulfills two functions:

+- it integrates it in the ``CTest`` framework ROS 2 CMake-based packages rely on (and hence it will be called when running ``colcon test``).
+- it allows to specify *how* the test is to be run - in this case, with a unique domain id to ensure test isolation.

 This latter aspect is realized using the special test runner `run_test_isolated.py <https://github.com/ros2/ament_cmake_ros/blob/{REPOS_FILE_BRANCH}/ament_cmake_ros/cmake/run_test_isolated.py>`_.
 To ease adding several integration tests, we define the CMake function ``add_ros_isolated_launch_test`` such that each additional test requires only a single line.